cockroachdb/docs/v21.2/security-reference/authorization.md

 Users' authorization to perform certain actions are governed not by grants but by [`role options`](../create-user.html#role-options).
 These options govern whether users can perform actions such as:

-- viewing or canceling ongoing queries and sessions owned by other roles
+- Viewing or canceling ongoing queries and sessions owned by other roles.
-- pausing, resuming and canceling jobs
+- Pausing, resuming and canceling jobs.
-- creating or renaming databases
+- Creating or renaming databases.
-- managing authentication for other users
+- Managing authentication for other users.
-- modifying cluster settings
+- Modifying cluster settings.
-- creating changefeeds
+- Creating changefeeds.

 ## Authorization best practices